Andrew-Mackay/Adapting-the-WaveNet-Deep-Learning-Model-for-RADAR-Classification/README.md

 Creates the final datasets for the CNN model from the micro-Doppler spectrogram images.
 This notebook excludes the corrupt data from the end of subject F's recordings.

 ### 06_processed_dataset_creation_range_FFT.ipynb
 Creates the range profiles dataset.
-To handle the large size of data, this method saves each array as a seperate file and uses a key to store the labels and file name.
+To handle the large size of data, this method saves each array as a separate file and uses a key to store the labels and file name.
 Intended to be used later with a Data Generator.

 ### 07_CNN_model_comparison.ipynb
-Investigation into the effect of various filter combinations for the CNN model.
+An investigation into the effect of various filter combinations for the CNN model.
 To compare the different filter values, five-fold cross-validation was used.
 For each fold, one subject of the five total subjects (subject C being reserved for final evaluation) was withheld for evaluation whilst the model was trained on the remaining four subjects.

 ### 08_CNN_hyperparameter_search.ipynb
 Performs a search over the hyperparameter space for the CNN model to try and find a more optimal parameter configuration.

 ### 09_CNN_model_early_stopping_tuning.ipynb
-Investigation into the effect of early stopping on the CNN model.
+An investigation into the effect of early stopping on the CNN model.

 ### 10_CNN_final_model_evaluation.ipynb
-Final evalaution of the CNN model.
+Final evaluation of the CNN model.
 This notebook uses all data from all subjects for the evaluation.

 ### 10_CNN_final_model_evaluation_without_corrupt.ipynb
-Final evalaution of the CNN model.
+Final evaluation of the CNN model.
 This notebook excludes the corrupt data from subject F.

 ### 11_range_data_model_initial_testing.ipynb
+Comparing the different WaveNet based model architectures on the range dataset.

 ### 12_range_data_model_further_experimentation.ipynb
+Investigating different representations of the range data.
+Representations investigated are: the average of all cells, single cells and every second cell.

 ### 13_range_data_model_causal_vs_non_causal.ipynb
+Comparison of the causal and non-causal variants of the range model.

 ### 14_range_data_model_regularization_investigation.ipynb
+Investigating different regularization techniques for the range model to prevent overfitting.
+L2 regularization and batch normalization were considered.

 ### 15_range_data_model_hyperparameter_search.ipynb
+Performs a search over the hyperparameter space for the range model to try and find a more optimal parameter configuration.

 ### 16_range_data_model_final_model_comparison.ipynb
+Final evaluation of the range model.
+This notebook uses all data from all subjects for the evaluation.

 ### 16_range_data_model_final_model_comparison_without_corrupt.ipynb
+Final evaluation of the range model.
+This notebook excludes the corrupt data from subject F.

 ### 17_final_evaluation_comparison.ipynb
+Comparison of the results from the final evaluations of all the models.

 ---
 Project Organization